 “This is the largest city-based excavation project to occur in Queensland.
 The next closest comparison would be the Myer Centre basement, which had previously held the record at 375,000m3.

-“The excavation pit will basically sit under the Executive Building, 80A George St, Neville Bonner Building, and under William St between those former government building sites.”
+“The excavation pit will basically sit underneath what used to be the former government building sites of the Executive Building, 80A George St, Neville Bonner Building.”

-The external perimeter of the basement excavation pit will be aund 650 linear metres and at its deepest point will be 26 metres from George St level.
+The external perimeter of the basement excavation pit will be aund 650 linear metres and at its deepest point will be 26 metres below George St.

-Excavation work is expected to make about 18 months and will begin in early 2018, pending Economic Development Queensland approval.
+Excavation work is expected to take about 18 months and will begin in early 2018, pending Economic Development Queensland approval.